krshyzdn/uniswap-skim-scanner/README.md

 - [ ] Improve speed by using multicall to fetch data from multiple pairs at the same time
 - [ ] Add contract and scripts for executing any outstanding skim opportunities
-- [ ] Support Avalanche by deploying the multicall contract
 - [ ] Investigate flakiness and wrong results